As a website owner or admin, you really don’t want your systems or systems you manage for someone to run out of resources.

 You can find the Awstats interface once you log in to cPanel at Home >> Metrics >> Awstats.

-AWStats (Advanced Web Statistics) is a powerful, full-featured web server logfile analyzer which shows you all your web statistics in graphs and tables.
+AWStats (Advanced Web Statistics) is a powerful, full-featured web server logfile analyzer that shows you all your web statistics in graphs and tables.

 The information you will include: